 Where are your buyers?
 The likelihood is that many of them are first engaging with your company or product online, so is your sales training reflecting this change in how prospects are coming to you?

 And, even if the majority of the sale is conducted offline, buyer behaviour in general has changed, but has your sales training content?
+(If your training content needs updating, check out our downloadable Sales Playbook Template pack).

 Buyers today are a different generation to the buyers for which a lot of sales training programs in circulation today were built for.
 Generation X buys in a completely different way to millenials.
 For example, 65% of younger millennials say social media scores highly as a preference for learning about new products and services, compared with 56% of Generation X (Check out the Big Big Cloud Report).
 Do your sales teams know how to alter their approach based on your buyers’ generation and purchasing behaviour?